SandaniM/Cafe-96/README.md

 # Cafe-96
 This is a Web Application for Cafe '96.
-I have used  HTML,CSS and Js.😊
+I have used  HTML,CSS and Js.